 Step 1 – Informal Discussion

-Discuss your problems or concerns with the Director of College Diversity/Affirmative Action, Special Needs Counselor, Admissions Counselor, and/or instructor.
+Discuss your problems or concerns with the Director of College Diversity/Affirmative Action, Accommodation Services Counselor, Admissions Counselor, and/or instructor.
 If this action does not resolve the problem, you may wish to continue with a formal written complaint.
 Obtain a copy of the complaint form from the following offices:

 Green Bay Campus Director, Diversity & Inclusion (920) 498-6826